aphalo/ggpmisc/README.md

 In fact, these packages follow the tenets of the grammar even more strictly than ‘**ggplot2**’ in the distinction between geometries and statistics.
-The new statistics in ‘**ggpmisc**’ focus mainly on model fitting, but there is not yet support for multiple comparisons among groups.
+The new statistics in ‘**ggpmisc**’ focus mainly on model fitting, including multiple comparisons among groups.
 The default annotations are those most broadly valid and of easiest interpretation.
 We follow R’s approach of expecting that users know what they need or want, and will usually want to adjust how results from model fits are presented both graphically and textually.
 The approach and mechanics of plot construction and rendering remain unchanged from those implemented in package ‘**ggplot2**’.

 ## Statistics